Fire and rescue services

 Social media can also be risky in destinations where there are social or political tensions or laws that may seem unreasonable by Australian standards.
 Travellers have been arrested for things they have said on social media.
 Don't comment on local or political events on your social media.

 You're required by law to carry ID with you at all times.
 You must present your ID to law enforcement officers when requested.

 Public protests and events that draw large groups of people are rare but can turn violent.

 While there have been no recent terrorist attacks in Lithuania, they can still happen.

 Terrorists have attacked some European cities.
 Terrorism is a threat worldwide.

 Lithuania can experience severe weather, including extremely low winter temperatures.

 Be careful when driving.
 Use winter tyres or chains.

-If your a non-EU citizen, you must have travel insurance.
-If you do not already have insurance, you may have to buy it at the border.
+If you're a non-EU citizen, you must have travel insurance.
+If you don't have insurance, you may have to buy it at the border.